sjohner/scsm-builds-db/README.md

 # Service Manager Builds Database
 Service Manager Builds Database is a simple web app where Microsoft System Center Service Manager build number can be related to a specific version.

+This sample application is primarly used for Azure DevTest Labs demos and therefor contains corresponding ARM templates as well as artifacts.

 ## Authors
 * **Stefan Johner** - *Initial work* - [sjohner](https://github.com/sjohner)